lz8399/Capstone/readme.md

 ## License

 Adafruit_GPS is licensed under [BSD licesne](https://github.com/adafruit/Adafruit_GPS/blob/77fe3484374837cecf2dd8387f3a62b1d5c832f9/license.txt).
 RadioHead is licensed under [GPL v2](https://github.com/PaulStoffregen/RadioHead/blob/3d02f09670eb3880067e989998309dcfa2aa7a68/LICENSE).
 JOSM is licensed under the [GPL v2](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html) and [GPL v3](http://www.gnu.org/licenses/gpl.html).

 Thus, this project is similarly licensed under the GPL v3 and BSD licenses.

 ## Acknowledgments

 * Hat tip again to open-sourced developers everywhere.
-* Thanks to the Tufts EE and CS departments for their support, hardware, and communication on this project.
+* Thanks to the Tufts EE and CS departments for their support, hardware ($$$!), and communication on this project.
 * Thanks to Victor (Tufts graduate student) for taking the time to catch us up on the project and flying the drone.
-* Thanks to our sponsor, Dr. Karen Panetta, for her support of us and the project.
+* Special thanks to our sponsor, Dr. Karen Panetta, for her support of us and the project.
+* Special thanks to our professors, Prof. Lasser and Prof. Guyer, for their continued feedback on the project.